U.S. Embassy Bucharest, Romania - BCH

 Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Bucharest, Romania.

-You need to register your appointment online.
-Registering your appointment provides us with the information we need to return your passport to you after your interview.
-Registration is free.
+You need to register online.
+Your registration provides us with the information we need to return your passport to you after your interview.
+The registration is free.
 Click the “Register” button below to register.

 Register >>